gnotaras/wordpress-add-meta-tags/readme.txt

 Please check out the changelog of each release by following the links below.
 You can also check the [roadmap](http://www.codetrax.org/projects/wp-add-meta-tags/roadmap "Add-Meta-Tags Roadmap") regarding future releases of the plugin.

 - [2.9.7](http://www.codetrax.org/versions/304)
- - IMPORTANT NOTICE: The file/directory layout might change in upcoming releases.
+ - Notice: The file/directory layout might change in upcoming releases.
  - Added support for the generation of metadata for _BuddyPress Profiles_.
 Please consult the _Extended Metadata_ section in the integrated help for more information about this new feature.
 This feature should be considered work in progress.
 Title customization is not supported yet.
-Many thanks to HansRuedi Keller for ideas, valuable feedback and for helping me to raise my "BuddyPress IQ" at _lerngruppen.net_.
+Many thanks to HansRuedi Keller for ideas, valuable feedback and for helping me raise my "BuddyPress IQ" at _lerngruppen.net_.
  - Added support for configurable source of local author profiles.
 Add-Meta-Tags, by convention, due to the lack of public profile pages in WordPress, treats the first page of the author archive as the author's profile page.
 This is now configurable.
 Please check the _Author Settings_ section in the integrated help for more information before changing this as it affects some parts of the metadata.
  - Added the `amt_local_author_profile_url()` template tag which generates a URL to the local author profile according to the relevant selection in the Add-Meta-Tags settings.
  - Added the base mechanism for bbPress support.
 This feature is at a very early stage of developement.